danielfett/draft-dpop/main.md

 servers SHOULD employ Syntax-Based Normalization ([@!RFC3986, section 6.2.2]) and Scheme-Based Normalization ([@!RFC3986, section 6.2.3]) before comparing the `htu` claim.

+These checks may be performed in any order.

 # DPoP Access Token Request {#access-token-request}